react nextjs accessibility patterns

 Why does focus escape my React modal when using createPortal?

 React portals render DOM nodes outside the parent component tree, which breaks standard synthetic event bubbling.
-Native focus events do not respect React's synthetic event system, requiring manual keydown listeners attached directly to the portal container to trap focus effectively.
+Native focus events do not respect React's synthetic event system, requiring manual keydown listeners attached directly to document to trap focus effectively.

 Should I use aria-modal or inert for background content?